Private pictures and video of Emma Watson and other celebrities leak online

 Announcing TechCrunch Sessions, a new series of events focused on a single topic

 The images range from benign snapshots from clothing fittings to sexually explicit material.
-Several of the posts alleged that photos of other women might be leaked as well.
+Several of the posts alleged that photos of other women might be leaked, as well.

 “Photos from a clothes fitting Emma had with a stylist a couple of years ago have been stolen.
 They are not nude photographs.
 Lawyers have been instructed and we are not commenting further,” a spokesperson for Watson told the BBC.